langchain-ai/langgraph/docs/docs/concepts/memory.md

 ```

 ![](img/memory/update-instructions.png)
-### Remember a profile
+### Learn a profile

 The profile is generally just a JSON blob with various key-value pairs.
 When remembering a profile, you will want to make sure that you are **updating** the profile each time.
 As a result, you will want to pass in the previous profile and ask the LLM to generate a new profile (or some JSON patch to apply to the old profile).

 If the profile is large, this can get tricky.
 You may need to split the profile into subsections and update each one individually.
 You also may need to fix errors if the LLM generates incorrect JSON.

 ![](img/memory/update-profile.png)
-### Remember a list
+### Learn multiple memories

-Remember lists of information is easier in some ways, as the individual structures of each item is generally simpler and easier to generate.
+Remembering lists of information is easier in some ways, as the individual structures of each item is generally simpler and easier to generate.

 It is more complex overall, as you now have to enable the LLM to *delete* or *update* existing items in the list.
 This can be tricky to prompt the LLM to do.